The Book of Bad Dreams

 page 12

-Sigmund, my most sensible teddy bear, had another suggestion.
+Sigmund, Norton’s most sensible teddy bear, had another suggestion.
 “Just put them in your pockets.”

 A teddy bear wearing a coat with lots of pockets sewn on in patches.
 A little baby bear is peeking out of one of them.
-He and the bear are in serious discussion.
+Norton and the bear are in serious discussion.

 page 13